XintianHan/paper-reading/deep-learning-sparse-recovery/optimization-algorithm/README.md

 Javanmard, Adel, and Andrea Montanari.
 "State evolution for general approximate message passing algorithms, with applications to spatial coupling."
 Information and Inference: A Journal of the IMA 2.2 (2013): 115-144.

+Donoho, David L., Arian Maleki, and Andrea Montanari.
+"Message-passing algorithms for compressed sensing."
+Proceedings of the National Academy of Sciences 106.45 (2009): 18914-18919.

 ## OMP (orthogonal matching pursuit)
 Zhang, Tong.
 "Sparse recovery with orthogonal matching pursuit under RIP."
 IEEE Transactions on Information Theory 57.9 (2011): 6215-6221.